aurelia/validatejs/README.md

 ## Validation Rules

 Validation is performed using [validate.js](https://validatejs.org/).
 You can visit their official site to get more information about how to use all of the validation rules.

+You can use a decorator or the fluent syntax, both are shown.
 Here are the base rules -

 ### Date